No-contract internet plans: Does flexibility cost more?

 Call to learn more:

 (844) 451-2720*Limited time offer; subject to change; new residential customers only (no Spectrum services within past 30 days) and in good standing with Spectrum.
-Taxes and fees extra in select states.
+Service activation fee required; taxes extra in select states.

 *Limited time offer; subject to change; new residential customers only (no Spectrum services within past 30 days) and in good standing with Spectrum.
-Taxes and fees extra in select states.
+Service activation fee required; taxes extra in select states.

 Plans starting at